Brunovsky/kickstart/code/analysis.md

 ## General matching

-In `general_matching.hpp` we solve matching on non-bipartite graphs with MV.
+In `matching/micali_vazirani.hpp` we solve matching on non-bipartite graphs with MV.

 Heavily optimized:

 - `findpath` does not do depth first search
+  - but it still constructs `list<int>` which could be improved
 - no hashtables used
 - no data structure required to hold a bloom's support
 - efficient storage of phaselists and bridges